VET APPROVED

 Although they may be fine outside, you must ensure your dog enjoys lots of socialization and indoor time when you are home.
 Being stuck outdoors can make dogs feel disconnected from their pack.
 Giving them attention and exercise will help your pet maintain their good behavior despite spending more time outside.

 No matter how many accommodations you provide, your ability to leave your dog outside will also depend on your pet and the environment.
-Keeping a purebred French bulldog behind a low chain link enclosure is inadvisable for countless reasons, but leaving an adopted terrier mix behind a 7-foot-tall privacy fence may be possible.
+As we have already mentioned, leaving a short-nosed dog out is not the same as leaving a dog with a less extreme anatomy; and while keeping a dog behind a low chain link enclosure is inadvisable for countless reasons, leaving your dog behind a 7-foot-tall privacy fence for a short period may be possible.
 Every situation is distinct, so it’s up to you to consider and account for all the potential outcomes.

 Is It Legal to Leave a Dog Outside When You’re Gone?